astropy/astropy/docs/io/ascii/read.rst

 In addition to single column names you can use wildcards via `fnmatch` to select multiple columns.
-For example, we can set the format for all columns where the column name starts with "col" to `np.uint` while applying default converters to all other columns in the table::
+For example, we can set the format for all columns with a name starting with "col" to an unsigned integer while applying default converters to all other columns in the table::

   >>> import numpy as np